 We assist colleges, universities, PBS groups and regional school boards with sourcing sales and long-term leases of their EBS spectrum.

 Effective April 27, 2020, EBS licenses were "re-zoned" for commercial use.
 It is now possible for licensees to negotiate a sale or long-term lease for a best and highest price.
 The regulatory change also provides for a 2021 forward auction of "overlay licenses" on the same frequencies, but subject to, the legacy EBS licenses.
-This creates a strong incentive for wireless carriers (principally T-Mobile US, Inc.) to pay a premium to acquire the last EBS holdouts, in order to create a contiguous nationwide inventory of spectrum as the backbone for its 5G service.
+This creates a strong incentive for wireless carriers to pay a premium to acquire the last EBS holdouts, in order to create a contiguous nationwide inventory of spectrum as the backbone for national 5G service.

 Contiguity of spectrum is critical: owning adjacent spectrum blocks enables a wireless provider to create a 100 MHz-wide carrier, the maximum available under 5G.
 Sellers that can enable a purchaser to create this 100 MHz carrier are thus in a position to extract a premium.